 - If you’re having trouble with low blood glucose levels during the night.

-- If you desire to travel across time zones.
+- If you’re planning to travel across time zones.

 - If you work odd shifts or hours for your job.

 - If you enjoy sleeping in or don’t have a routine sleeping schedule.

 In order to get the most benefits from this specific basal-bolus plan, you must be vigilant about following the necessary steps, including: